alxndrdiaz/mutant_synth/README.md

 ### 3.1 Error: can't open device

-The full error message looks like this:
+This error might happen after trying to Upload and the full error message looks like this:

 ```
 "avrdude: ser_open(): can't open device "/dev/ttyACM0": Permission denied"